Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 Current badge.
 Butterfly clasp.Post 1983.
 25.45mm.
 No maker’s name

-Youth Camping Association (formed 1941) / Camping Club Youth
+Youth Camping Association/ Camping Club Youth

 Enamel badge for the Camping Club Youth section.
 This is aimed at young people between the ages of 12-17.
 Pin back.
 25.20mm.
 No maker’s name